 29. WAIVER OF CONDITIONS.
-The state reserves the right to waive any breach of a provision of this lease, but any such waiver extends only to the particular breach so waived and does not limit the rights of the state with respect to any future breach; nor will the waiver of a particular breach prevent cancellation of this lease for any other cause or for the same cause occurring at another time.
-Notwithstanding the foregoing, the state will not be deemed to have waived a provision of this lease unless it does so in writing.
+Each of the lessors severally reserves the right to waive any breach of a provision of this lease insofar as to the undivided interests of that lessor in the oil, gas, and associated substances in and under the leased area, but any such waiver extends only to the particular breach so waived and does not limit the rights of that lessor with respect to any future breach; nor will the waiver of a particular breach prevent cancellation of this lease for any other cause or for the same cause occurring at another time.
+A waiver by only one of the lessors of a breach of a provision of this lease shall not waive that breach as to the other lessor or as to the other lessor's interest in the oil, gas, and associated substances in and under the leased area.
+Notwithstanding the foregoing, no lessor will be deemed to have waived a provision of this lease unless it does so in writing.

 30. SEVERABILITY.
-If it is finally determined in any judicial proceeding that any provision of this lease is invalid, the state and the lessee may jointly agree by a written amendment to this lease that, in consideration of the provisions in that written amendment, the invalid portion will be treated as severed from this lease and that the remainder of this lease, as amended, will remain in effect.
+If it is finally determined in any judicial proceeding that any provision of this lease is invalid, either or both of lessors and the lessee may jointly agree by a written amendment to this lease that, in consideration of the provisions in that written amendment, the invalid portion will be treated as severed from this lease and that the remainder of this lease, as amended, will remain in effect insofar as to the lessor or lessors executing that amendment and the interest of that lessor or lessors in the oil, gas, and associated substances in and under the leased area.
+An agreement amending this lease which is executed by the lessee and one only of the lessors shall not be effective as to the other lessor or as to that other lessor's undivided interests in the oil, gas, and associated substances in or under the leased area.